 Day 8: Beijing.
 Enjoy a full day at leisure to explore on your own.
 Breakfast provided.

-Optional Excursion: Tai Chi Boxing Lecture, Temple of Heaven, and Panda Zoo with Lunch, $80.
+Optional Excursion (Excursion must be purchased locally): Tai Chi Boxing Lecture, Temple of Heaven, and Panda Zoo with Lunch, $80.
 This full day tour starts with a 30 minute Chinese Tai Chi Boxing lecture in English, followed by time to practice the skills acquired during the lecture.
 Next, enjoy some time at the Summer Palace, the quintessential Chinese garden, and a UNESCO World Heritage site ranked among the most noted classical gardens of the world.
 Proceed to the Temple of Heaven, the most holy of Beijing's Imperial temples, where Chinese Emperors came to worship heaven and pray for a good harvest, since a bad harvest could be interpreted as the Emperor's fall from heavenly favor and threaten the stability of his reign.
 The 6-meter-high walls surrounding the temple take a square shape to the south and a semi-circular one to the north.
 The main buildings in the temple are circularly shaped.
 This architecturally unique pattern represents an ancient belief that heaven was round while earth was square.
 The whole complex, gorgeously painted and set off by thousands of pine and cypress trees, expresses a harmonious atmosphere as if heaven and earth are integrated into one.
 Continue to the Panda Zoo, dedicated to the preservation of this endangered (and adorable) species of bear, of which only about 2000 remain in the wild.

 Day 9: Beijing/USA.
 Bid farewell to Beijing and to China today as you transfer to the airport for your flight back to the USA.
 Your exciting journey comes to an end as you arrive in the USA.
 Breakfast provided.